dstackai/dstack/docs/quickstart.md

 !!! info "NOTE:"
     Make sure to always run the CLI from the project repository directory.

-Once you run the workflow, dstack will create the required cloud instance within a minute, and will run your workflow.
+Once you run the workflow, dstack will create the required cloud instance(s) within a minute, download the dependencies, and run your workflow.
 You'll see the output in real-time as your workflow is running.

 !!! tip "NOTE:"